 Do you allow off-label promotion of unlicensed products or uses?

 No. Off-label promotion (the marketing of medicines for other uses or for the treatment of patient groups not specified in the prescribing information) is illegal and prohibited by our policies.

 Doctors may decide that it is the best interests of their patient to prescribe a medicine for an unlicensed use.
 Off-label prescribing is the doctor’s decision, based on his or her independent clinical opinion as to what is right for the patient.
 This sometimes leads to doctors making unprompted requests to us for off-label information.
-Our codes require such enquiries to be referred by our representatives to the appropriate AstraZeneca medical department who can provide relevant non-promotional material to the doctor.
-Our codes also require that such material provided to the doctor clearly states that the use is not registered and that AstraZeneca does not recommend usage outside the approved indications.
+Such enquiries are referred by our representatives to the appropriate AstraZeneca medical personnel who can provide relevant non-promotional material to the doctor.
+Such material provided to the doctor clearly states that the use is not registered and that AstraZeneca does not recommend usage outside the approved indications.

 Are all the claims you make for your medicines fully supported?

 Yes.
 A fundamental requirement of external regulations and our own Policy is that all marketing claims about medicines must be supported by scientific proof.
 We work to ensure that the claims we make reflect the balance of all the available information.
 When we claim that a medicine is more effective than another one, this must be supported by high quality clinical trials that have demonstrated that superiority.